Maebh Long

-Maebh Long is an Irish academic with expertise on Irish literature - particularly the modernist novelist and playwright Flann O'Brien - Pacific literature and the medical humanities.
-She is currently the Eamon Cleary Chair of Irish Studies at the Centre for Irish and Scottish Studies at the University of Otago in New Zealand, having been Senior Lecturer (above the bar) in the English Programme at The University of Waikato in New Zealand, and Senior Lecturer and Deputy Head of School at the University of the South Pacific (USP) in Fiji.
+Maebh Long is an Irish academic specialising in Irish literature - particularly the modernist novelist and playwright Flann O'Brien, Pacific literature and the medical humanities.
+She holds the Eamon Cleary Chair of Irish Studies and is the Co-Director of the Centre for Irish and Scottish Studies at the University of Otago in New Zealand.
+Previously she held positions at the University of Waikato in New Zealand and the University of the South Pacific (USP) in Fiji.